hoj201/hoj_teaching/AY_2425/algebra_1/piecewise_functions/README.md

 make handout.pdf
 ```
 You can then open `handout.pdf`.
 To clean up run `make clean`.
+When you print **you should print two pages per sheet - single sided**.

 ## Todo
  - [x] use exactly one line with a y-intercept for each match